sustachio/blog/posts_md/raymarching.md

 ![text]({{ url_for('static', filename='raymarching/moduloshader.png') }} "text")

 Note: Although this works great if every repeated cell is the same, it breaks a bit if the cells are different.
-Inigo Quilez has a great article on this and how to fix it at: https://iquilezles.org/articles/sdfrepetition/
+Inigo Quilez has a great article on this and how to fix it at: <https://iquilezles.org/articles/sdfrepetition/>

 This is barely scratching the surface of what you can do, so I encourage you to try some of this out, research a bit, and just have fun with it.

-Thanks for reading, and I'll be sure to release the next parts soon!
+Some other cool things to research or play with are:
+ - Shadows (simplest way is just casting a ray from surface point to light source and seeing if it hits anything)
+ - Soft shadows
+ - Smooth unions and other cool sdf funcitons (good resource: <https://iquilezles.org/articles/raymarchingdf/>)
+ - Volumetrics (fog/clouds or even grass)
+ - Ambient occlusion
+ - Noise
+ - Procedural textures